Wang Jianzhong: Biography

 Wang was born in Shanghai in 1933.
 His parents were from Jiangyin and Zhejiang Province.
 He began his piano study at the age of 10.
 In 1950, he was accepted into the Shanghai Conservatory of Music where he majored in composition and piano.
 In 1958, after his graduation, he became a professor at the conservatory.
 During the 1970s he served as the composer-in-residence for the Central Philharmonic Orchestra.
 He returned to the Shanghai Conservatory in the 1980s where he served as an associate professor, professor, associate chair, and associate dean.
 Among his students there were the pianists Haochen Zhang, Peng-Peng Gong and Jenny Q. Chai and the composer Bright Sheng.
-Wang passed away in Santa Fe, New Mexico in 2016.
+Wang died in Santa Fe, New Mexico, in 2016.